 Here are three steps you can do to keep your residence safe:

-- Every home with at least one natural gas appliance, connected garage or fireplace needs to have a carbon monoxide alarm.
-You should have an alarm on all levels of your home, on top of the basement and garage.
+- Every home with at least one natural gas heater, adjoined garage or fireplace requires a carbon monoxide alarm.
+You need to have a detector on all levels of your home, on top of the basement and garage.
 You also need to install one inside or outside of all bedrooms.
-Aren’t using a carbon monoxide alarm in your residence?
+Aren’t using a carbon monoxide system in your house?

-Call Comfort Masters Service Experts at 847-250-6729 to get one.
-Ask our pros about our economical Wi-Fi carbon monoxide detectors.
+Call Comfort Masters Service Experts at 847-250-6729 to purchase one.
+Ask our technicians about our economical Wi-Fi carbon monoxide detectors.

-- If you presently have a carbon monoxide system, frequently look at or replace the batteries.
-You should check batteries every 90 days, and replace the alarm every three to five years.
+- If you currently have a carbon monoxide system, regularly look at or replace the batteries.
+You should look at batteries every 90 days, and get a new system every three to five years.

-- If your carbon monoxide sensor sounds, leave your home immediately and call 911.
+- If your carbon monoxide detector sounds, leave your home immediately and call 911.

-Protect Your Family with Help from Comfort Masters Service Experts
+Protect Your Family with Assistance from Comfort Masters Service Experts

-Carbon monoxide doesn’t have to be scary, and with the right precautions your house can be protected from the toxic gas.
+Carbon monoxide doesn’t have to be frightening, and with the right precautions your house can be guarded from the toxic gas.
 Take the precautions and call Comfort Masters Service Experts at 847-250-6729 to learn more.